gpbenton/engMQTTClient/README.md

 ## Status
 Early development.
 I have tested :
-* communication from one eTRV with a sensorId hard coded, which publishes to a fixed MQTT topic.
+* communication from one eTRV.
 * receiving MQTT messages and sending ON/OFF commands to some energenie remote controlled sockets.

 ## Usage